Afdusrt/SeterraVibrationSupport/README.md

 Tested on node.js 22.12.0 but others should work. you will also need ws: a Node.js WebSocket library (npm install ws)

+Tampermonkey addon for your browser.
+  I have not tested other monkeys.

 # Usage.

 Source code is the release.

-Download tampermonkey for your browser.
-(I have not tested other monkeys)

 Download the scripts, and save them to a folder. (make sure they are all* in the same directory)